 Hear conversation on these themes and more with the following speakers:

 - Jonas Hassen Khemiri is one of the most distinctive authors to emerge from Sweden in recent times.
-With a father who hails from Tunisia and a Swedish mother, Khemiri’s work often explores the perspectives of those who feel on the margins of contemporary Nordic life.
-Since his debut in Sweden, Khermiri’s witty and imaginative prose has seen him reach beyond a traditional literary readership, while simultaneously winning critical acclaim and awards, including the prestigious PO Enquist Literary Prize, Borås Tidning Award for Best Literary Debut Novel.
-He was also nominated for the August Award, the highest literary prize in Sweden.
+Since his debut in Sweden, Khermiri’s witty and imaginative prose has seen him reach beyond a traditional literary readership, while simultaneously winning critical acclaim and awards, including the prestigious PO Enquist Literary Prize, Borås Tidning Award for Best Literary Debut Novel and the August Award, the highest literary prize in Sweden.

 His most recently translated novel Everything I Don’t Remember, was selected by Joyce Carol Oates as a 2016 Times Literary Supplement Book of the Year, and follows a narrator as he pieces together the mysterious details of a young man’s death, tracing .
 Khemiri addresses the questions of how literature can shine a light on the problems of the present.